On the Tambara Affine Line: Fixed Point Functors and GIT Quotients

 Therefore this diagram is commutative.
 Since $i^*$ is surjective, then $\psi$ must also be surjective.
 By \cref{cor: G prime determined by fixed points} we know that $\psi$ is also injective so $\psi$ is an order-preserving bijection.
-Since $i^*$ is a surjection, and $\psi$ is an order-preserving bijection, then $\phi$ must also be a surjection.
+Since $i^*$ is a surjection, and $\psi$ is a bijection, then $\phi$ must also be a surjection.
 Last, we need to show that $\phi$ is injective.

 To see that $\phi$ is injective, suppose that $\mf{p},\mf{q}\in \Spec(R)$ with $\overline{\mf{p}} = \overline{\mf{q}}$.
 If $x\in \mf{p}$ then

 It follows that there is some $g\in G$ so that $gx\in \mf{q}$ or, equivalently, $x\in g^{-1}\mf{q}$.
 It follows that